cjmet/AhMediaPlayer/README.md

 <br>

 ## Known Issues
+* Trying to work on a Cache and Queue for slow connections.
+It's only partially working.
+The primary problem right now is synchronizing and controlling tasks.
+Probably need to implement some locking.
+* Added pathname to the Playlist when in debug mode.
+  * Heinous Hackery with Bind Converters ensued to get around the headtruncate bug in Maui Windows Nested Labels.
+  * I'd love some help on solving this problem more appropriately.
 * If you want cross-platform compatibility, keep at least an 'android' project target enabled at all times.
 And probably test it once a day.
   * I disabled all the other targets for simplicity while learning, but that also allowed the project to introduce and use incompatible libraries.
   * At some point in the future I'll need to do a major refactor to fix this and enable android.